-Spring 2018 - MATH 0315- BEGINNING ALGEBRA
+Spring 2018 MATH 0320 - INTERMEDIATE ALGEBRA

 INSTRUCTOR: Mrs. Jody Dean, B.S., M.S.

-OFFICE: 223B Reese Center & Lubbock Center

-PHONE: (806) 716-4321

-E-MAIL: jdean@southplainscollege.edu

-OFFICE HOURS: Lubbock Center - MW 1:00 pm - 2:30 pm

-Reese Center - TR 10:30 am - 12:00 pm & F 8:00 am - 12:00 pm
+OFFICE: 223B Reese Center & Lubbock Center E-MAIL: jdean@southplainscollege.edu OFFICE HOURS: Lubbock Center - MW 1:00 pm - 2:30 pm Reese Center - TR 10:30 am - 12:00 pm & F 8:00 am - 12:00 pm

-PURPOSE OF COURSE: This course is designed to furnish the algebraic background necessary for enrollment in Math 0320.
-Exposure to some concepts present on the TSI placement test will be presented.
-This course will provide a solid foundation in algebra for students who have had no previous experience in algebra and for those who need a review of basic algebraic concepts.
+COURSE DESCRIPTION: (3:3:1) Prerequisite: MATH 0315 or appropriate test score.
+This course is designed for students who need MATH 1314 or MATH 1324.
+Topics include factoring, fractions, linear equations in one unknown, graphing, systems of linear equations and inequalities, exponents, radicals, and quadratic equations.
+Time in a math lab is required.
+This course will not satisfy graduation requirements.
+Semester Hours: 3 Lecture Hours: 3 Lab Hours: 1 Pre-requisite: MATH 0315 or one year of high school algebra.
+Note: Time in a math lab is required.
+This course will not satisfy graduation requirements.

-TEXTBOOK: Elementary and Intermediate Algebra (4th Edition) by Sullivan, Struve, and Mazzarella.
+TEXTBOOK: Elementary and Intermediate Algebra 4th Edition) by Sullivan, Struve, and Mazzarella.
 Prentice-Hall Publishers.

 SUPPLIES: You will need a graphing calculator, pencils, paper for note taking.
 The graphing calculator should be the equivalent of a TI-84 or lower.
 In other words, you will NOT be allowed to use a TI-89 or higher on an exam.
 You may NOT use a TI-Nspire on an exam.
-I suggest some type of notebook to keep all your class notes and assignments together to make exam prep easier.
+I suggest some type of notebook to keep all class notes, homework, and exams together to make exam prep much easier.

 ATTENDANCE: Attendance and effort are the most important activities for success in this course.
 If you are absent, you, alone, are responsible for getting the notes and doing your assignment before the next class.
 If you decide to stop coming to class, you must go through the drop procedure.
-If you stop attending or miss five classes you may be dropped with a grade of F at the discretion of the instructor.
+If you stop attending or miss five classes you may be dropped with a grade of F or X at the discretion of the instructor.
 Please talk with me to verify if you have successfully dropped the course.
 Please read the "Drops and Withdrawals" policies on page 21 in the current catalog.
 Attendance will be checked in each class meeting via a sign-in sheet.
 It is your responsibility to make sure that you sign in each class.
 Do not call or email me later to tell me that you forgot to sign in.
 That is your responsibility, not mine.
 Your number of absences will be calculated by the number of times you do not sign in.
 Therefore, you have a lot to lose if you do not.

 HOMEWORK & QUIZZES: Homework will be on-line using MyMathLab.
 Homework should be a daily occurrence.
 It is important to note that it is impossible to pass this course without the homework.
-Additionally, after each section is covered in class, I will assign a set of homework suggested problems.
+Additionally, after each section is covered in class, I will assign a set of suggested problems.
 These problems are not to be turned in, they are for your benefit only.
 Although these problems are not to be turned in, not doing them is a phenomenally bad idea!!!
 I recommend keeping all these assignments together in a notebook, in chronological order, along with your class notes.
 This will make preparing for exams much easier.